andrej/a8-benchmarks/artifact_eval/README.md

 # Artifact Evaluation Instructions

+> Copy this directory onto all VMs.
+> Everything needed for artifact evaluation from the client side is in
+> `/benchmarks/artifact_eval/`.

 Thank you for taking the time to evaluate our artifacts.
 We hope these instructions make it as easy as possible to test the functionality of our system.